Teachable-AI-Lab/teachable-ai-lab/_posts/2023-3-6-Lab-Manual.md

 - Respect your fellow lab-mates.
 Respect their strengths and weaknesses, respect their desire for quiet if they need it, and for support and a kind ear when they need that.
 Respect their culture, their religion, their beliefs, their sexual orientation.
 - If you're struggling, tell someone (feel free to tell Chris!).
 Your health and happiness come first.
 The lab looks out for the well-being of all its members.
 We are here to help.
 It's ok to go through hard patches (we all do), but you shouldn't feel shy about asking for help or just venting.
 - If there is any tension or hostility in the lab, something has to be done about it immediately.
 We can't thrive in an environment we aren't comfortable in, and disrespect or rudeness will not be tolerated in the lab.
 If you don't feel comfortable confronting the person in question, tell Chris.
 In any case, tell Chris.
 - If you have a problem with Chris and are comfortable telling him about it, do!
-If you are not comfortable, then tell another member of the Information Science department
+If you are not comfortable, then tell another member of the department.
 - Stay up to date on the latest research, by using RSS feeds and/or getting journal table of contents.
-Also consider following scientists in the field on Twitter.
+Also consider following scientists in the field on Mastadon/Twitter.
 - Have a life outside of the lab, take care of your mental and physical health, and don't ever feel bad for taking time off work.

 #### Small Picture